asad-ac/credit-education/README.md

   * Hamburger menu for mobile navigation
   * Sign-up modal for user engagement

-## Future Enhancements
-  * Add information about 401(k) and IRA accounts
-  * Create a server to send confirmation email for sign-up form

 ## Tech Stack

 * HTML5 (Semantic structure for accessibility & SEO)